 The more of the listed below remedies and supplements you manage to use the better results you should see:

-– Since candida albicans overgrowth is believed to be one of the key causes you must reduce candida by avoiding antibiotics (present also in meat and dairy), sugar, and refined carbohydrates.
+– Since Candida albicans overgrowth is believed to be one of the key causes you must reduce candida by avoiding antibiotics (present also in meat and dairy), sugar, and refined carbohydrates.
 At the same time consume more raw vegetable salads or smoothies, and take caprylic acid, olive leaf extract, and probiotics.
-Learn more on how to fight candida >
+Learn more on how to fight Candida >

-– Mix together: 50 gr organic maca powder, 25 gr Agnus castus powder, 50gr alfalfa, 25gr organic turmeric powder, 100gr ground flax seed.
+– Mix together: 50 gr organic maca powder, 25 gr Agnus castus powder, 50gr alfalfa, 25gr organic turmeric powder, 100gr ground flaxseed.
 Keep the mixture in the fridge.
 Take 1 heaped tablespoon 30 min before breakfast and before lunch with vegetable juice or water.

 – Take good quality probiotic formula such as Symprove.

-– Drink 2 or 3 glasses of raw fresh cold pressed vegetable juices before meals.
+– Drink 2 or 3 glasses of raw fresh cold-pressed vegetable juices before meals.

 – The following is the most powerful formula I know and can recommend.
-It helped many of our customers to get rid of pain and inflammation, to increase energy, regenerate damaged tissue, and recover from many different conditions: You need to take alternatively three super foods.
-All of them must be from Pukka Herbs as they are much more potent and powerful than the regular ones: Clean Greens powder (Pukka), Chlorella (Pukka), and Wheat grass juice powder (Pukka – 30 times stronger than regural one!): Start from Clean Greens powder, taking 1 heaped teaspoon 30 min before breakfast and 30 minutes before lunch with 2-3 glasses of vegetable juice or water.
+It helped many of our customers to get rid of pain and inflammation, to increase energy, regenerate damaged tissue, and recover from many different conditions: You need to take alternatively three superfoods.
+All of them must be from Pukka Herbs as they are much more potent and powerful than the regular ones: Clean Greens powder (Pukka), Chlorella (Pukka), and Wheatgrass juice powder (Pukka – 30 times stronger than regular one!): Start from Clean Greens powder, taking 1 heaped teaspoon 30 min before breakfast and 30 minutes before lunch with 2-3 glasses of vegetable juice or water.
 After Clean Greens use Chlorella (Pukka), taking 10 tablets 30 min before breakfast and 30 minutes before lunch with 2-3 glasses of vegetable juice or water.
 If you do this you can expect excellent results.

-– Milk thistle to detoxify and regenerate liver, and to boost glutathione (strongest antioxidant) levels.
+– Milk thistle to detoxify and regenerate the liver, and to boost glutathione (strongest antioxidant) levels.
 By improving liver function, Milk thistle will also help to reduce oestrogen levels by enhancing its breakdown in the liver.
 Milk thistle must be standardised for the presence of its key active ingredient – Silymarin.
 Try to have 100-200 mg of silymarin, three times a day.

 – Omega 3 fish oil good quality (Viridian): 3 times 1 teaspoon with meals.
 Higher omega-3 fatty acid consumption is associated with a reduced risk for endometriosis.